What is M365?

 - Subscription Service vs One-Time Purchase: Microsoft 365 operates on a subscription basis, providing continuous updates and cloud services.
 In contrast, Office 2021 is a one-time purchase with no upgrade options for future releases.

-- Up-to-date Features: Subscribers of Microsoft 365 enjoy the latest features, security updates, and tech support, whereas Office 2021 users do not receive these ongoing updates.
+- Up-to-date Features: Microsoft 365 subscribers enjoy the latest features, security updates, and tech support, whereas Office 2021 users do not receive these ongoing updates.

 - Flexibility and Cloud Services: Microsoft 365 offers greater flexibility and cloud-based services, like OneDrive storage and Teams collaboration, which are not part of Office 2021.